berylliumsec/nebula/README.md

 ## Acknowledgement

-First i would like to thank God who is the source of all knowledge, without Him, this would not be possible.
+First i would like to thank the AllMighty God who is the source of all knowledge, without Him, this would not be possible.

 ## Overview
 ![nebula](/images/overview.png)